melscoop/nexmo-developer/_tutorials/trancribe-amazon-api.md

 You will also need to:
 * Create two new [S3](https://aws.amazon.com/s3/) buckets to store the raw call audio and generated transcripts
-* Configure a [Cloudwatch event](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) that launches a serverless [Lambda function](https://aws.amazon.com/lambda/) when your transcription job is complete
+* Configure a [CloudWatch event](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) that launches a serverless [Lambda function](https://aws.amazon.com/lambda/) when your transcription job is complete

 ### Create an AWS account

-[Create an AWS account with an Adminstrator user](https://docs.aws.amazon.com/transcribe/latest/dg/setting-up-asc.html).
+[Create an AWS account with an Administrator user](https://docs.aws.amazon.com/transcribe/latest/dg/setting-up-asc.html).
 Make a note of your AWS key and secret, because you cannot retrieve the secret later on.

 ### Install the AWS CLI
 Install and configure the AWS CLI using [this guide](https://docs.aws.amazon.com/transcribe/latest/dg/setup-asc-awscli.html).